haoruiqian/ss-client-with-squid/README.md

-A shadowsocks client with squid as http(s) proxy server
+A shadowsocks client with squid as http(s) proxy server.

+All requests to non Chinese IPs will be redirected to shadowsocks server, all requests to Chinese IPs will be sent out directly without any proxy.

 # How to run it.
 1. [Install docker.](https://www.docker.com/)